SuiteFiles Drive is a companion app to the SuiteFiles Web App. It allows you to work with your files through the Windows File Explorer.

-SuiteFiles Drive 2.0 is a companion app to the SuiteFiles Web App.
-It allows you to work with your files through the Windows File Explorer.
+SuiteFiles Drive (or SuiteDrive) is a companion app to the SuiteFiles Web App.
+It allows you to work with your files through Windows File Explorer.
 SuiteFiles appears as a network drive in File Explorer, allowing you to open, edit and save files, all from the cloud.

 - Installing the SuiteFiles Drive